facebookresearch/egocentric_splats/README.md

 * Read the exposure time and analogy gain for each frame.

 ### Use factory calibration instead of online calibration
 In the script, there is an option to used factory calibration instead of online calibrated camera.
-We don't recommend this in the downstream reconstruction since we have concluded such online device calibration is crucial in particular using RGB camera as input.
-This was used when doing the ablation study.
+We don't recommend this in the downstream reconstruction since we have concluded the online device calibration is crucial in particular using RGB camera as input.

+Note the improvement over factory calibration will only be valid when the visual intertial bundle adjustment (VIBA) is enabled when running MPS.
+Without VIBA, there will not be much performance gain using online calibration.

-To generate such calibration as well as the following rectification.
-Run with the mode "--use_factory_calib" in the [preprocessing script](#aria-preprocess-script).
+To generate factory calibrated data, run with the mode "--use_factory_calib" in the [preprocessing script](#aria-preprocess-script).
 It will generate all the results with a post-fix called "-factory-calib" as following:
 ```
 $DATA_PROCESSED_DIR
 - camera-rgb-images-factory-calib